 LogicMonitor must provide the appropriate credentials in order to successfully access the resource.
 These credentials must belong to a Unisphere REST API user account that has been assigned the following minimum permissions:

 Once a Unisphere REST API user account is established, the following properties must be set on the EMC Unity resource within LogicMonitor.
-For more information on setting properties, see Device Properties.
+For more information on setting properties, see Resource and Instance Properties.

 LogicMonitor’s out-of-the-box monitoring package for Dell EMC Unity contains the following LogicModules.
 Please ensure that all of these LogicModules are imported into your LogicMonitor platform.

-When setting alert thresholds on the various metrics tracked by this integration package, LogicMonitor follows the technology owner's best practice KPI recommendations.
+When setting static datapoint thresholds on the various metrics tracked by this integration package, LogicMonitor follows the technology owner’s best practice KPI recommendations.
 If necessary, we encourage you to adjust these predefined thresholds to meet the unique needs of your environment.
-For more information on tuning alert thresholds, see Tuning Alert Thresholds for Datapoints.
+For more information on tuning datapoint thresholds, see Tuning Static Thresholds for Datapoints.